 Hate Crime and Mate Crime

-Disability hate crime is the general term used to describe any criminal offence that is motivated by hostility or prejudice based upon a person’s disability.
-If you think people are picking on you because of your disability then it is a hate crime.
+Hate crime is the general term used to describe any criminal offence that is motivated by hostility or prejudice based upon a person’s protected characteristics- these are:

 Mate crime happens when someone pretends to be your friend and then uses you instead of being a good friend.
 A ‘mate’ may be a friend, family member, supporter, paid staff or another person with a disability